about14sheep/s3-readstream/README.md

 stream.pipe(gzip)
 ```

-You can test this stream in an [example HD video app](https://github.com/about14sheep/awsstreaming) and read a [blog on its origins](https://dev.to/about14sheep/streaming-data-from-aws-s3-using-nodejs-stream-api-and-typescript-3dj0).
+You can test this stream in an [example HD video streaming app](https://github.com/about14sheep/awsstreaming) and read a [blog on its origins](https://dev.to/about14sheep/streaming-data-from-aws-s3-using-nodejs-stream-api-and-typescript-3dj0).